Contracts

 Compiler primarily used to generate bytecode to deploy a contract.
 Skip this step if you have a contract bytecode or need to interact with an already deployed contract.
 Out-of-the-box SDK supports aesophia_cli and aesophia_http implemented in CompilerCli and CompilerHttp respectively.

-CompilerCli is available only in Node.js and requires Erlang installed (escript available in $PATH), Windows is supported.
+CompilerCli is available only in Node.js and requires Erlang installed (escript

-const compiler = new CompilerCli()
+const compiler = new CompilerCli();

 CompilerHttp requires a hosted compiler service.
 Preferable to host your own compiler service since compiler.aepps.com is planned to be decommissioned.
 An example of how to run it using docker-compose.

-const compiler = new CompilerHttp('https://v7.compiler.aepps.com') // host your own compiler
+const compiler = new CompilerHttp('https://v8.compiler.aepps.com'); // host your own compiler

 Both compiler classes implement the same interface that can be used to generate bytecode and ACI without a Contract instance.